Is Success Anxiety Real?

 The word “success” is most commonly linked to positive feelings resulting from some level of accomplishment.
-Most people strive for success in various aspects of their lives, including academics, work, relationships, health, or any other area they care about in which progress and achievement are visible.
+Most people strive for success in various aspects of their lives, including academics, work, relationships, health, and any other area they care about in which progress and achievement are visible.

 The list of potential areas for success can go on and on, but people generally strive to be successful overall.
 One would rarely think that the word “success” could be associated with negativity or worry.
-However, for some, success is linked with feeling of anxiety and fearfulness.
+However, for some, success is linked with feelings of anxiety and fearfulness.

 It is interesting to imagine a person who fears getting the very things that they (and most other people) desire.
 Who would fear moving up the ranks of their job and making more money?
-Who would be scared about working hard and filling their saving accounts?
+Who would be scared of working hard and filling their savings accounts?
 Who would be timid about doing so well academically that they are accepted to the college of their choice?
 The fact of the matter is that there are various reasons why a person may become fearful of success.

 Causes of Success Anxiety